All Episodes

 That's another very fortunate thing for me.

-Well, this is this is I'm I really should be enjoying myself.
+Well, I really shouldn't be enjoying myself.

 This is not right.